drakkan/sftpgo/docs/check-password-hook.md

 - `status` integer.
 0 means KO, 1 means OK, 2 means partial success
 - `to_verify` string.
 For `status` = 2 SFTPGo will check this password against the one stored inside SFTPGo data provider

-If the hook defines an external program it can reads the following environment variables:
+If the hook defines an external program it can read the following environment variables:

 - `SFTPGO_AUTHD_USERNAME`
 - `SFTPGO_AUTHD_PASSWORD`